tkubica12/azure-workshops/w-terraform-on-azure/docs/03-advancedContepts.md

 terraform import azurerm_storage_account.example $(az storage account show -n tomasteststore123 -g lab03rg --query id -o tsv)
 ```

 With resource imported let's now run ```terraform plan```.
 If we have typed template correctly, we should see no changes are needed.
-If Terraform wants to do any change on our resource keep tuning your template until it is correctly reflexting your existing resource.
+If Terraform wants to do any change on our resource keep tuning your template until it is correctly reflecting your existing resource.

-Only when done with this, remove resource lock and run ```terraform apply``` - from now on this reasource is managed by Terraform.
+Only when done with this, remove resource lock and run ```terraform apply``` - from now on this resource is managed by Terraform.

 Note: situation can get much more complicated with complex resources with a lot of interactions.
-Therefore use import feature only when fixing some issue or when you need to import something criticaly important.
+Therefore use import feature only when fixing some issue or when you need to import something critically important.
 Otherwise is better to create new infrastructure managed by Terraform from day one.
-While Azure Terrafy can significantly simplify this process it will probably never be 100% reliable and templates produced still need to be modified to include best practicies (such as no hardcoded values etc.).
+While Azure Terrafy can significantly simplify this process it will probably never be 100% reliable and templates produced still need to be modified to include best practices (such as no hardcoded values etc.).

 ## Modules versioning and remote reference
 Modules should be version controlled and reusable so used by multiple projects so should be stored in central repository (you may use mono-repo style and put all modules in single repo or use repo per module - both strategies has certain advantages).
 Since modules need to evolve and might introduce breaking changes it is important for projects to be able to reference specific version they want to use.